fooHQ/foojank-web/index.md

 ### Authentication

+NATS server uses JWT-based authentication and authorization.
 JWT-based authentication/authorization uses a hierarchy of entities to establish a chain of trust.
-Each entity is represented by a JWT and a cryptographic key pair used for signing.
+Each entity is represented by a JWT and a cryptographic key pair used to create signatures or verify them.

 * **Operators** are responsible for running NATS servers.
 Operators set limits on what Accounts can do and are responsible for issuing Account JWTs.